This article will cover anything that you might run into while setting up your Notion sensors for the first time.

 The sensor will have a green, plastic battery tab that prevents the batteries from powering the sensor.
-Make sure that it is fully removed before setting up your sensor (First Generation sensors do not have battery tabs and should wake up to light exposure).
+Make sure that it is fully removed before setting up your sensor.

-When your sensor is awake, it will blink blue and then green.
+When your sensor is awake, it will blink green.
 (What do the sensor LED's mean?)

 I Can't Scan The QR Code

-- Try moving your phone closer to or further from the code to force your phone to adjust its focus
+- Start with your phone about 5 inches away from the sensor, and try moving your phone closer to or further from the code to force your phone to adjust its focus

 - If you're using Android, download a 3rd party QR code reader app.
 Scan the code on your sensor, and when the Notion app prompts you to scan again, click the upper right hand corner to bring up the menu.
 Click "manually enter ID" and enter the sensor's ID.